DEFRA/sroc-tcm-admin/README.md

 - `/jobs/import` trigger the transaction file import process
 - `/jobs/export` trigger the transaction file export process

+## GOV.UK Notify

+The TCM uses [Notify](https://www.notifications.service.gov.uk/using-notify/get-started) to send email.
+It does this using Notify's [web API](https://docs.notifications.service.gov.uk/ruby.html).
+The key difference is that the templates for all emails are stored in Notify.
+Any mailer views found in the TCM code are there purely as reference to what the Notify templates contain and to allow us to replicate the email body.

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.